jeelkadivar/jeelkadivar/README.md

 ## Technologies

-Here are the technologies I'm proficient in and frequently use in my projects:
+Here are the technologies that I frequently use in my projects:

 - Python
 - C++